 Located in a fertile valley, this delightful Baroque town has a charming central square laid out as a public garden surrounded by elegant 17th-century buildings.

 Lamego’s 12th-century castle on one of the city’s two hills preserves a fine 13th-century keep and an unusual Moorish vaulted cistern.
+Its sturdy design comprises two lines of walls (interior and exterior) built around the castle and its nucleus, from which breathtaking views are afforded of the rivers Coura, Balsemão, Varosa and beyond.

 The city’s cathedral, a Gothic structure, was built by Afonso Henriques in 1129 and the municipal museum housed in the early 18th-century bishops’ palace includes 16th-century Flemish tapestries and works by the renowned Portuguese master, Grão Vasco.